Crecker2/blog/_posts/2019-04-04-invention-in-pr.md

 ---
 The baseline, bare-minimum approach to public relations isn't sufficient for most roles practitioners will take up these days.
 There certainly are things that every practitioner should do when hired: going over a comprehensive crisis plan, evaluating goals and metrics, etc. These steps are still highly relevant and have their place in the modern public relations role.

 But by doing the usual, run-of-the-mill approaches to running a campaign (pushing out a press release, contacting a few reporters, and not much more) you're not going to be putting your campaign in a position to succeed.
-Today's information environment is a meritocracy: gone are the days when a few content producers and distributers dominated the landscape.
+Today's information environment is a meritocracy: gone are the days when a few content producers and distributors dominated the landscape.
 If you want attention, you have to earn it.

 So when practitioners like Adam Ritchie approach struggling brands that have low budgets, small audiences, and no obvious way to fix any of their problems, they have to think outside of the box.